noobaa/noobaa-core/src/test/framework/README.md

 The framework consists of the runner and the flow.json

-flow.json is the description of the run, it is build as an array of steps, running sequencially.
+flow.json is the description of the run, it is build as an array of steps, running sequentially.

 Each step has the following: